-Home / Wellness / 7 questions to ask about your prescription drugs
+Home / Wellness / 12 questions to ask your doctor about your prescription drugs

-7 questions to ask about your prescription drugs
+12 questions to ask your doctor about your prescription drugs

-Taking multiple medications means greater risk for side effects and interactions with other prescriptions.
+Taking multiple medications means greater risk for side effects and interactions with other prescriptions, which is why there are many questions you should ask your doctor about the drugs they prescribe.

-“It’s common for people to have prescriptions from multiple health care providers to treat chronic conditions,” said Dr. Jaren Thomas, a Marshfield Clinic internal medicine physician.
+“It’s common for people to have prescriptions from multiple health care providers to treat chronic conditions,” said Dr. Wesley Fox, family medicine physician at Marshfield Clinic.

-Doctors balance the risks and benefits of prescribing new medications, but it’s important for patients to know about their medications and be their own health advocates.
+Doctors balance the risks and benefits of prescribing new medications, but it is important for patients to know about their medications and be their own health advocates.

 Ask questions about new prescriptions

-“Patients should play a big role in their health care,” Thomas said.
+“Patients should play a big role in their health care,” Dr. Fox said.
 “Ask questions each time you get a new prescription.”

-Here is what you should know about every medication you take:
+Here are questions you should ask your doctor or pharmacist about every drug you take:

 Download Prescription Questions